Hamann 300

 Repair Info

-When I received it, this calculator was in a reasonably nice condition.
-It could add en subtract, but the carrier transport didn’t work properly and division didn’t work at all.
-With this Hamann I learned that removing the carriage is very easy .......... if the machine works properly.
-If it doesn’t, removing it can be a tough job.
-However it is necessary to reach some parts that may obstruct it from working properly.
+When I first received this calculator, it was in reasonably good condition.
+It could add and subtract, but the carriage transport wasn’t functioning properly, and division didn’t work at all.
+With this Hamann, I discovered that removing the carriage is quite simple—as long as the machine is functioning properly.
+If it’s not, removing the carriage can be quite a challenge.
+However, doing so is necessary to access certain components that may be preventing the machine from working correctly.

 Carriage removal:

-With the machine in its normal position on the right-bottom of the carriage there is a small peace of steel attached with two screws (see photo A).
-Once that has been removed, the carriage should come out easily.
-To remove it move the carriage to the far right.
-After removal the carriage can be moved to the left until it comes free and can be taken out.
-It’s best to operate the carriage by hand using the small wheel which is driven by a long steel spring.
-At the same time push the right-tab key respectively the left-tab key.
-Using motor power is also fine if the machine functions well.
+When the machine is in its usual position, at the lower-right of the carriage, you’ll find a small steel piece attached with two screws (see photo A).
+Once this is removed, the carriage should easily slide out.
+To remove it, move the carriage all the way to the right.
+Afterward, the carriage can be moved left until it disengages and can be taken out.
+It's easiest to manually operate the carriage by turning the small wheel, which is driven by a long steel spring.
+At the same time, press the right-tab key, followed by the left-tab key.
+If the machine is functioning properly, using motor power is also an option.

-If the carriage seems to be blocked, there is one thing to check:
+If the carriage seems to be stuck, here’s something to check:

-Did the main register (Reg I) finish its 360 degree turn?
-If not than the carriage is firmly hold by two mechanisms.
-One is visible on the photo “C” at the yellow arrow.
-The other is underneath the carriage and only visible after the carriage has been removed.
+Has the main register (Reg I) completed its 360-degree rotation?
+If not, the carriage will be securely held by two mechanisms.
+One is visible in photo C, marked by the yellow arrow, while the other is underneath the carriage and can only be seen once the carriage is removed.

-If for any reason the main rotor should be turned, you’ll need a special tool that fits the main shaft.
+If for any reason you need to manually turn the main rotor, a special tool that fits the main shaft will be required.

 Spark suppression: